Bluebirds in the Snow

 I am attaching photo of 5 baby blues a couple days before fledging.

-We enjoy the entire process of watching the female parent build her nest with her mate "supervising", seeing how many eggs are laid, checking the nestbox each day after baby blues have hatched and watching the parents feed and take care of their brood.
+We enjoyed the entire process of watching the female parent build her nest with her mate "supervising", seeing how many eggs are laid, checking the nestbox each day after baby blues have hatched, and watching the parents feed and take care of their brood.

-We named our adult pair Django (male named after a jazz guitarist) and Emily (female named for a female jazz guitarist).
+We named our adult pair Django (male named after a jazz guitarist) and Emily (female named after a female jazz guitarist).

 Click here to post comments